Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Description of the logistic processes and available data

 The e-grocery retailer analysed in this paper mainly operates with a two-stage distribution process.
 In the first step, SKUs are supplied from national distribution warehouses to local fulfilment centres.
 These supplies typically take place at each working day between Monday and Saturday.
-When a supply arrives at a fulfilment centre, all SKUs are stowed in their allocated shelves.
+When a supply arrives at a fulfilment centre, all SKUs are stored in their allocated shelves.
 In the second step, customer purchases are served by these fulfilment centres depending on the location of the customer.
+In the following, we describe the logistic processes within the fulfilment centre and the SKU data available in detail.
+Finally, we present historical picking data from the retailer with a focus on recurring patterns depending on the day of week.